Shebeshxt bail application postponed

 Judge Karin Pillay, who is presiding over the appeal, postponed the matter to June 12 to allow the state time to submit supplementary heads of argument to the defence.

-The musician first appeared in the Polokwane Regional Court on May 15 and is expected back in court on Thursday, May 28.
+The musician first appeared in the Polokwane Regional Court on May 15 and is expected back in court June 12.

 - Lehlogonolo "Shebeshxt" Chauke’s third bail application was dismissed by Magistrate Godfrey Netshiozwi, who ruled the new medical concerns were not new evidence.